550tealeaves/D3-fundamentals/Week-3-svg-intro/Readme.md

 - cy (y-position)
 - r (radius)

-Then we will use code to create text labels that display the circle coordinates
+Then we will use code to create text labels that display the circle coordinates along with some other styling, like position and font-size